- Archives Home →

 August 21, 2008

-British TV looks at The Chicago WayBritain's Channel 4 ran this exceptionally thorough feature on Obama's Chicago roots.
-As a former resident of downtown Chicago I was impressed by the use of a stunning lightening storm over the city sequence a...
+British TV looks at The Chicago WayBritain's Channel 4 ran an exceptionally thorough feature on Obama's Chicago roots that you can view online.

 -